 Eating out and food delivery are convenient and tasty, but you have to pay extra for the service.
-Preparing your own food is much less expensive, especially if you shop at lower cost grocery stores.
-If you have the room outside, you may even want to consider growing a garden.
+Preparing your own food is much less expensive, especially if you shop at lower-cost grocery stores.
+If you have room outside, you may even want to consider growing a garden.

-The process of saving money isn’t always fun and can take time, but the end result is always more money on a monthly basis and less to worry about spending it on.
+The process of saving money isn’t always fun and can take time, but the end result is more money.